eclipse-theia/theia-cloud/terraform/test-configurations/test.md

 Run `terraform init` and `terraform apply` in both directories below:

-- `0_minikube-setup` installs a minikube cluster with all required dependencies, including a Keycloak with a TheiaCloud realm, but without TheiaCloud.
+- `0_minikube-setup` installs a minikube cluster with all required dependencies, including a Keycloak with a TheiaCloud realm, but without Theia Cloud.
 - `1_theia-cloud-base` installs theia cloud base

 ```bash